MrStarbird/LotW-Randomizer/README.txt

-Legacy of the Wizard Randomizer v1.3.1
+Legacy of the Wizard Randomizer v1.5.0
 by: MrStarbird
-Date: November 27, 2017
+Date: December 3, 2017
 =====================================================
 Contents:
 =====================================================